3 Comments »

 8. Low-budget travel and accommodations.
 While the agency boasts that they will pay for your accommodations and rental car, that typically translates into a room at a low-budget hotel and a Toyota Yaris with roll-down windows and no GPS.

 9. The truth is hidden.
 The real reason for the evaluations is to help health insurers obtain larger reimbursements from the government.
-A physician (or NP) is required to verify all of the patient’s current medical conditions.
-Medicare Advantage plans get paid higher fees to manage sicker patients, so they are very motivated to document the complete list of diseases and conditions per at-risk senior.
-Patients do benefit from having an objective third party review their health record, but this is not the main goal.
+A physician (or NP) is required to verify all of the patient’s current medical conditions to justify their “risk score.”
+Medicare Advantage plans get paid more to manage patients with higher risk scores, so they are very motivated to document the complete list of diseases and conditions per at-risk senior.
+Patients may benefit from having an objective third party review their health record, but this is not the main goal.
+Also, it is unclear if the higher risk scores ultimately translate to more benefits and services for the patients.

 10. Treated like a number.
 Sadly, my experience with my recruiter (the person who matches your availability with evaluation needs in various states where you hold a medical license) has been underwhelming.
 I took the time to make suggestions about how to improve the process for evaluators, but my recommendations fell on deaf ears.
 Not only were my phone calls and emails not returned, but when I suggested that it didn’t make sense for me to continue seeing members when I had a 66% no-show rate he simply replied, “I took you off the schedule – we have an abundance of FL doctors so it is not an issue.”